Shopping Cart

 • pH value: 5.5

-• Paracress (has a strong antioxidant effect, relaxes the facial muscles so that lines and wrinkles become noticeably smoother)
+• Paracress (has a strong antioxidant effect, relaxes the facial muscles, so that lines and wrinkles become significantly smoother)

-• Zinc PCA (occurs in your skin, inhibits the growth of acne bacteria and provides moisture)
+• Zinc PCA (naturally found in your skin, inhibits the growth of acne bacteria and moisturizes)

 • 100% natural cosmetics